-How Much Does It Cost to Install a Transfer Switch for a Generator in 2022?
+How Much Does It Cost to Install a Transfer Switch for a Generator?
+(2023 Update)

 Before buying a generator, your transfer switch is a crucial consideration.
-To help you prepare an effective auxiliary power system for your home, we’ll detail how much it costs to install a transfer switch for a generator in 2022.
+To help you prepare an effective auxiliary power system for your home, we’ll detail how much it costs to install a transfer switch for a generator.

 The Importance of the Transfer Switch

-A transfer switch is a mini circuit breaker consisting of 6–10 available circuits, which sits next to the circuit breaker for your home.
-You choose which connections you want to have on backup in case of a power outage, and an electrician routes those circuits through the switch.
+A transfer switch is a mini circuit breaker consisting of 6–10 available circuits, which sits next to the circuit breaker in your home.
+You choose which connections you want on backup in case of a power outage, and an electrician routes those circuits through the switch.

 When the power is on, the switch sits in the “utility” position, allowing the flow of electricity to come from the utility line and go into the home.
 If the power goes out, the switch can flip to the “generator” setting, allowing it to draw electricity from the generator and power the select circuits.